gitter-badger/html-screen-capture-js/README.md

 #### prefixForNewGeneratedClasses

-- Meaning: The prefix to use for all newly created classes (the suffix is a number).
+- Meaning: The prefix to use for all newly created classes - the suffix is a number.
 - Value type: String.
 - Default value: 'c'